LibreTexts/default-env/README.md

 Julia, etc. These packages will be updated to the latest compatible versions on a quarterly basis.

-At the moment, this repository contains two Jupyter environments.
+This repository currently contains two Jupyter environments.

-* **Minimum Default** contains all requested packages, with only a Python environment.
-* **Rich Default** contains all the requested packages, with the Python, R, Julia, Octave, and Sage environments.
+* [**Default**](./default) is the current Default Environment in the LibreTexts - UC Davis JupyterHub.
+It contains all the requested packages with the Python, R, Julia, Octave, Sage, and RStudio environments.
+* [**Minimal Default**](./minimal-default) contains a select number of packages in a Python environment.

-**repo2docker** contains our attempt to use repo2docker to generate a Docker image.
+* [**repo2docker**](./repo2docker) contains our attempt to use repo2docker to generate a Docker image.
 It failed to install packages in the root environment.
 Kept as a reference for now.

+If you are an administrator and want to update the Docker image, take a look at [these instructions](./default/README.md).

 # Requesting additional installed packages